 Initialization

-To create a VWO Client instance, you need to initialize the VWO FME Php SDK.
-This client instance serves as the core interface for conducting feature management and experimentation(A/B and personalization) within your application.
+To create a VWO Client instance, you need to initialize the VWO FE Php SDK.
+This client instance serves as the core interface for conducting Feature Experimentation(A/B and personalization) within your application.

 Usage